Why This Quest Defines Your Endgame

 Reinforcing the partnership: “But it is Auntie’s business now, Ruth.
 You two are working together.”

-Analysis: Gentle but firm reminder to Ruth that the partnership is happening.
-This isn’t theoretical anymore—they’ve committed, and now it’s about making it work.
-You’re holding both parties accountable to their agreements.
+Analysis: Gentle but firm reminder to Ruth that the partnership is no longer theoretical—they’ve committed, and now it’s about making it work.

 Stage 6: Safety Concerns